Bike Post Trail Info

 - Either

-become an EC Velo club member or pay a daily rate of $3/car (fill out
+become a Bicycle Post Trail member (Join at either Bicycle Post location) or pay a daily rate of $3 per person (fill out

-pay envelope and deposit in the drop box mounted to tree behind sign).
+pay envelope and deposit in the drop box mounted to tree behind trail head sign).

-- Sign the liability waiver.
+- Sign the liability waiver at either Bicycle Post location.
 This needs to be done once every year.
-EC Velo members who sign up on-line sign the waiver during that process.

 Waivers